Mottie/Keyboard/README.markdown

     * `'t'      : '\u21e5'` - Alternate tab button - unicode for right arrow to bar (used since only one directional tabs available)
     * `'tab'    : '\u21e5 Tab'` - Tab button text (Note: \u21b9 is the true tab symbol (left & right arrows) but not used here)

+`wheelMessage` - [String] Message to tell users about the hidden feature

+* This message is only added when a key on the keyboard is hovered over.
+* The text is added to the title attribute of the key, so if you want to have a tooltip attached to it.
+You will probably need a 'live' tooltip that targets the 'ui-keyboard-button' class.
+* Default message is `'Use mousewheel to see other keys'`.

 `actionClass` - [String] Class name used to make keys a different color

 * This varibale contains the class that is only added to the Accept and cancel buttons to give them a different color from the normal keys.